Irvington Manslaughter Charges

 - The offender causes a death while eluding a law enforcement officer

-Essex County NJ Manslaughter Penalties
+Essex County Manslaughter Penalties

 The penalties for a manslaughter conviction vary, depending upon whether you are convicted of manslaughter or aggravated manslaughter.
 Both charges carry a presumption of incarceration, which means that you will be looking at prison time if convicted: